jonasbn/til/docker/copy_a_file_from_your_container_to_the_host.md

 # Copy a file from your container to the host operating system

-It is possible to copy files from your **Docker** container onto your host operating system, this is quite useful for `cpanfile.snapshot` files etc. generated in the container
+It is possible to copy files from your **Docker** container onto your host operating system, this is quite useful for `cpanfile.snapshot` files etc. generated inside the container.

 ```bash
 $ docker cp <containerId>:/file/path/within/container /host/path/target